 Answer: Some people think that the short sale option is limited only to a personal residence.
 They probably assume this because there is a lot of hoopla from certain types of lenders over whether a person occupies the home or does not occupy the home, but that has little to do with most short sales.
-Even the guidelines for a traditional HAFA short sale since February of 2011 allow a vacant personal residence to be considered as long the home hasn't been sitting empty for 12 months or more.
+Even the guidelines for (now ceased) HAFA short sale since February of 2011 allowed a vacant personal residence to be considered as long the home hasn't been sitting empty for 12 months or more.

 In California, we recently sold a multiple-unit apartment building for a seller with no deficiency judgment and a complete release of liability.
 Much of the qualifications will depend on the following:

 - Type of property

 It is not always necessary to have a hardship -- financial or otherwise -- to do a short sale.
 Some lending institutions such as Bank of America, for example, were very pro short sale.

 Bank of America had several short sale programs available that involve little to no hardship.
 They have since gone away.
 Some of these programs paid you to do the short sale, but generally not in regards to an investment property.